 Dominicans love music and dancing and the Merengue, with its Africa tom-tom beat and Spanish salsa spirit can be herd on almost every street corner.
 Other influences are the sound of reggae from Jamaica and the Spanish guitar.

 Folk arts provide a cottage industry for many and terra-cotta pottery pieces are sold in markets, particularly popular are terra-cotta figures for Christmas nativity scenes.
 Carved calabash or gourds are made into masks or filled with seeds to rattle as maracas.

 Women in rural areas are well known for their macrame hammocks and bags.
-Other crafts include basket making, palm weaving, and jewelry made from native coral and seashells.
-More elaborate jewelry is made from the high-quality native amber and larimar, a semiprecious ocean-blue gemstone found only in the Dominican Republic.
+Other crafts include basket making, palm weaving, and jewellery made from native coral and seashells.
+More elaborate jewellery is made from the high-quality native amber and larimar, a semiprecious ocean-blue gemstone found only in the Dominican Republic.

 Roman Catholicism has been combined with traditional folk religion, particularly in rural areas and it is quite common for devout Catholics to consult a folk practitioner for spiritual advice or to prevent some calamity.
 Folk healers work through the saints and ask for special help for those in need.

 The ensalmo is a healing chant that is usually performed by an elderly woman, and is among the most respected folk practices.
 A few people are skilled in the use of herbs and other natural objects for healing, and are called witch doctors.
 They are also believed to have the power to banish evil spirits.

 Voodoo is practised secretly, primarily along the border with Haiti, and originated with the African slaves, particularly those from the Dahomey region.
 Practitioners believe in one God and many lesser spirits.
 They believe that each individual has a protector spirit who rewards that person with wealth and punishes him or her with illness.